WestJet Airlines' (WJAFF) CEO Gregg Saretsky on Q3 2017 Results - Earnings Call Transcript

 Tim James

-Just by quick math, it looks like the 6.6 million was sort of a relatively small portion of your performance, but it’s just -- it’s a number of smaller items and that accumulates to make up the balance?
+Just by our quick math it looks like the 6.6 million was sort of a relatively small portion of the out-performance, but it’s a number of smaller items and that accumulate to make up the balance.

 Harry Taylor